How does app access work?

 You can also use groups when someone moves teams.
 For example, if Omar is moving from the Legal team (let’s call it the Legal-team group) to HR, remove Omar from the Legal-team group and add them to the HR-team group.
 If Omar’s role requires access to the Confluence space that contains sensitive information, add them to the HR-sensitive group too.

-Grant everyone access to a new product
+Grant everyone access to a new app

 Was this helpful?